alibaba/eCommerceSearchBench/data-generator/README.md

     ./bin/benchmark-cli generate --scale ${scale_factor}
     ```

-    where `${scale_factor}` sets the scale factor determining the dataset size (1 scale factor equals     1G goods and 6K user, 10 scale factor equals 10G goods and 60K user,and so on)
+    where `${scale_factor}` sets the scale factor determining the dataset size (1 scale factor equals 10K goods and 6K user, 10 scale factor equals 100K goods and 60K user,and so on), the default value is 10.

 ### Data generation in docker